B1Z0N/homepage/README.md

 # Future

+1. Switch to new modern design(canva).
+1. Update skills and experience.
+1. Make new pretty address.
 1. It may be useful to have some scripts to automate customization
-2. Or even some actual backend to do this(like tg bots etc.)
+1. Or even some actual backend to do this(like tg bots etc.)